ak545/dns-domain-expiration-checker/README.md

     -x DAYS, --expire-days DAYS
                             Expiration threshold to check against (in days, default is 60)
+    -s FLOAT, --cost-per-domain FLOAT
+                            The cost per one domain (in your currency, default is 0.00)
     -t, --use-telegram    Send a warning message through the Telegram (default is False)
     -p URL, --proxy URL   Proxy link (for Telegram only), for example: